chelsea-designs/first-milestone/README.md

 ### Manual Testing
 In order to test navigation I verified the following:
-- Does the contact button link to the contact page?
+- Does the footer button link to the correct page?
 - Does the menu collapse on smaller devices?
 - Does each link on the navbar point to the correct page?
-- Does the dropdown menu open and link to the correct pages?
 - Does the 'Back to top' link scroll to the top on every page?
 - Do all buttons link to their correct locations?